BiDAlab/TypeNet/README.md

 5) For more information, please contact: **atvs@uam.es**

-## DESCRIPTION OF TypeNet benchmark
+## DESCRIPTION OF TypeNet Benchmark
 This benchmark contains the embedding vectors from 130K subjects generated during free-text typing in both touchscreen virtual (30K subjects) and physical keyboards (100K subjects) scenarios.
 These embedding vectors are calculated with TypeNet, a recurrent deep neuronal network aimed to recognize individuals at large scale based on their typing behaviours.
 Aditionally, we provide a experimental protocol to reproduce the authentication results obtained with TypeNet in Acien *et al.* [1] paper.